All triple A games are takin' notes

 The term "independent game", or "indie game", generally refers to a video game developed without the backing of a major publisher.

 The standard way that new video games get developed, currently, is that a publisher finances a development team to create the game, and the publisher also handles things like publishing the work, promoting/publicizing it, and any intellectual property issues that might come up.

 However, some games are not produced this way.
 Some games are created by developers on their own time and/or cost, and typically published by the developers themselves (where "publish" sometimes just means putting up a web page with a description and a download link).
 Such games are developed independently of major publisher backing, and thus called "independent" or "indie" games.
 Indie games are almost always computer games (since software development kits for video game systems can cost quite a bit), are often simpler and/or of smaller scale than typical commercial games, and have less in the way of graphical and sound assets (as there's less money available in development to make highly detailed environments, textures, and such).
-Of course, this doesn't necessarily mean they're worse or better; the quality of indie games runs the gamut from embarrassingly bad to well-polished and highly successful works.
+Of course, this doesn't reflect on quality; the actual quality of indie games ranges from embarrassingly bad to embarrassing the big houses.

 Nor does "indie" necessarily imply anything about who developed the game or how it was developed.
 Cave Story is a labor of love wholly created by a single amateur developer over the course of five years, and its success has been largely due to fans' word-of-mouth promoting, while Bastion was created by a team of several experienced developers who split off from the prominent video game company Electronic Arts and then published by Warner Bros.
 Interactive.